Zefinder/bao-fpmc/README.md

 Installing the three of them takes around 3.5 GB.

+If you want to pull all changes, there is a `pull_changes.sh` that will pull all changes made to the submodules.

 ---

 You will then need to install images by yourself in the `images` directory.
 Images use the `.bin` format, not `.elf`!
 You can probably generate the a binary file from the elf executable with